Vietnam's cuisine is for tourists

-In our view (authors), Vietnam will not surprise very interesting and delicious dishes, if you have been to other Asian countries.
+In our opinion (of authors), Vietnam will not surprise very interesting and delicious dishes, if you have been to other Asian countries.
 Moreover, Vietnamese cuisine may find it a bit bland or too sweet, often have to add some salt.
 Fortunately, on the tables of cafes and restaurants always have fish or soy sauce (salt in its pure form is almost never), and you can dish needs more salt.
 Here are some popular traditional Vietnamese dishes that are worth a try:

 - Rice with chicken, pork, vegetables or egg (Rice with chicken/pork/vegetables/eggs) is the most inexpensive and common dish to satisfy your hunger.
 It's just mixed with the selected filler (chicken, etc.), vegetables and rice, sometimes a little fried in the wok.
 Is this dish from 30,000 VND and are served almost everywhere.
 If you just need a cheap meal, then choose it.

 - Pho (Pho) – most popular dish among the Vietnamese.
 It is a soup with beef (pork, chicken), rice noodles, sprouted shoots and greens.
 Pho is often eaten for Breakfast, although many people eat it for lunch or dinner.
 Method of preparation may be different, but in the end, when the dish is served, its smell and taste is unique.
 Definitely at least a single use for tourists, though not the fact that everyone will be delighted with him.